v-cakoll/docs.it-it/docs/framework/unmanaged-api/alink/enumimporttypes-method.md

 ---
 # <a name="enumimporttypes-method"></a>Metodo EnumImportTypes

-Enumerates each type in each scope.
+Enumera ogni tipo in ogni ambito.

 ## <a name="syntax"></a>Sintassi